rust-lang/rfcs/text/0000-destructuring-assignment.md

 ## Order-of-assignment

-The right-hand side of the assignment is always performed first.
+The right-hand side of the assignment is always evaluated first.
 Then, assignments are performed left-to-right.
-Note that component expressions in the left-hand side may be complex, not simply identifiers, and may require execution to resolve to lvalues.
+Note that component expressions in the left-hand side may be complex, and not simply identifiers.

 In a declaration, each identifier may be bound at most once.
 That is, the following is invalid: